 · MYTH: Strokes are rare.

-· FACT: Stroke is the 3rdthirdleading cause of death and disability after Heart disease and Cancer.
+FACT: Stroke is the third leading cause of death and disability after heart disease and cancer.

 · MYTH: Strokes are not hereditary.

 FACT: Family history of strokes increases your chance for a stroke.